-Reading and Written Response in a Roman Language
+Reading and Written Response in a Non-Roman Language

-Unit Reference T/616/0616
+Unit Reference D/615/9959

 Level Entry 3

-Credit Value 2
+Credit Value 3

-Guided Learning 15 hours
+Guided Learning 25 hours

 Unit Summary Learners will be able to read simple messages including questions or requests for information on familiar subjects in the target language and produce a written response in the target language.
 Written work produced by learners does not need to be handwritten.
 A dictionary can be used by learners for this unit.

+Learning Outcomes Assessment Criteria

-Learning Outcomes (1 to 1) Assessment Criteria (1.1 to 1.2)
+(1 to 1) The learner will (1.1 to 1.2) The learner can

-1. Be able to read and respond to simple written material in the target language.
-1.1 Read a simple message written in the target language which must include: a. questions or requests for information b. a limited range of everyday vocabulary c. simplest ways of expressing the present tense/timeframe d. a negative form e. basic link words in everyday use f. basic numerical data (within the range 1-1000) using a dictionary/glossary if required.
-1.2 Write a short reply in the target language responding to the questions or requests for information contained within the message above using a dictionary/glossary if required.
+Be able to read and respond to simple written material in the target language 1.1 Read a simple message written in the target language which must include: a. questions or requests for information b. a limited range of everyday vocabulary c. simplest ways of expressing the present tense/timeframe d. a negative form e. basic link words in everyday use f. basic numerical data (within the range 1-1000) using a dictionary/glossary if required 1.2 Write a short reply in the target language responding to the questions or requests for information contained within the message above using a dictionary/glossary if required